jeyserma/INFN_Analysis/README.md

 # CMS FEB ANALYSIS
-This branch contains the scripts to run the analysis for the CMS FEB tests on a 1.4 mm chamber, performed in spring 2019 in 904.
+This branch contains the scripts to run the analysis for the CMS FEB tests on a 1.4 mm chamber, performed in May 2019 in the 904 laboratory.
+For more info about the data taking, see CMS_FEB_Results.pdf .